 DENTAL EMERGENCY: DENTAL ABSCESS

+Whatever the type, dental abscesses can develop very quickly, and when they do, they constitute a full-blown dental emergency.
 If tooth abscess is left untreated, it will damage surrounding structures such as bone and teeth in the infected area.
 The buildup of pressure causes the pain of an abscess, you will need your Dentist to drain your abscess to reduce the pressure.

 What to do until you can get to your dentist’s office:

 -Rinse with warm salt water around the area of abscess.
 This will help in reducing the inflammation.

 -Take an over the counter pain reliever such as Tylenol

 Visit your Dentist Immediately

 When you visit us for an emergency treatment, we will: